make-software/casper-net-sdk/Docs/Articles/CondorMigrationGuide.md

 Similar to the `DeployTemplates` class, which provides deploy templates for most common use cases, we plan to implement a TransactionV1Templates class for the new transaction model in the next release of this SDK.

 Use the new method `PutTransaction` to send a `TransactionV1` to the network.
 Use the new `GetTransaction` method to retrieve an accepted transaction.
 Both methods can also be used to send and retrieve a Deploy.
 For unprocessed transactions, the ExecutionInfo in the response is `null`.
 Upon processing, this property contains all information about the execution, including cost, payments, errors (if any), and execution effects.

+### GetDeploy()

+Response from the `GetDeploy()` method has changed.
+Instead of a list of `ExecutionResult` objects, it now returns an instance of `ExecutionInfo` for a processed deploy.
+This instance contains block information and a results object.

 ### Payments and costs